| CloserLook > John > John 18:1-40 |

 While

-those great drops sweat still glistening on His brow.
+great drops of sweat still glistening on His brow.

 The